r-lidar/arbor/README.md

 # Arbor

-### From raw forest scan to thousands of QSMs, on a laptop, in minutes.
+### From raw forest scans to thousands of QSMs on your laptop, in minutes.

 [![License: GPL-3](https://img.shields.io/badge/License-GPL3-green.svg)](LICENSE)